oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/platform_designer_standard/README.md

 6. Select pins for the `i_clk` and `reset_button_n` inputs and `fpga_led` output.
 The JTAG to Avalon® Master Bridge Intel FPGA IP handles the connection between your design and the JTAG pins on your board automatically.

    1. Open the pin planner using `Assignments` > `Pin Planner` in the main Intel® Quartus® Prime GUI.
-In the bottom pane in Pin Planner GUI, you will find a list of signals to be assigned a pin.
+In the bottom pane of the Pin Planner GUI, you will find a list of signals to assign pins to.
 Consult the data sheet for your board to choose an appropriate clock input.
 Double-click the *Location* cell and select a proper clock input.
 In this project, the `PIN_AF14` was chosen because it supplies a 50MHz clock signal.

    2. Assign pins for the `fpga_led` and `reset_button_n` signals using the same method.
 Your final pin assignment should match with the following screenshot.